 What are some of your strategies when you have to weigh multiple options to arrive at a solution?

-How have you approached and tackled a difficult problem that required critical thinking?
+How have you approached and tackled a difficult problem that required critical thinking in the past?

 Are your solutions specific and detailed and free from personal bias?